-Decreased sensation in the affected area
+- Decreased sensation, weakness or numbness in the affected area.

-Severe pain that continues to build and worsen
+- Severe pain that continues to build and worsen.

-Have you had Compartment Syndrome resulting in amputation?
+Have you had compartment syndrome resulting in amputation?

 Compartment syndrome occurs when increased pressure builds in the ‘compartment’ surrounding muscle.
 It can then reduce and even block blood flow to the muscles and nerves.
 If treatment is delayed, permanent damage to the muscles and the nerves in the area occurs.